Sex (play): Production history

 There were 375 performances before the New York Police Department raided West and her company in February 1927.
 They were charged with obscenity, after 325,000 people had watched it, including members of the police department and their wives, judges of the criminal courts, and seven members of the district attorney's staff.
 West was sentenced to 10 days in a workhouse on Roosevelt Island (known then as "Welfare Island") and fined $500.
 The resulting publicity increased her national renown.

 The original production of Sex was directed by Edward Elsner, produced by C. William Morganstern, and stage managed by Alfred L. Rigali.
 The original cast featured Mae West as Margy LaMont, Al Re Alia as Curley, Conde Brewer as Condez, Gordon Earle as Waiter, D. J. Hamilton as Jones, Frank Howard as Jenkins, Michael Markham as Spanish Dancer, Constance Morganstern as Marie, Mary Morrisey as Red, Barry O'Neill as Lieutenant Gregg, Ann Reader as Agnes Scott, Pacie Ripple as Robert Stanton, George Rogers as Captain Carter, Warren Sterling as Rocky Waldron, Eda Von Buelow as Clara Smith, and Lyons Wickland as Jimmy Stanton.

-The Canadian premiere of Sex was produced by The Shaw Festival for its 2019 season.
+The show didn't receive another significant production until the Canadian premiere of Sex was produced by the Shaw Festival for its 2019 season.
 The show was directed by Canadian director Peter Hinton and designed by Eo Sharpe.